 - PARKING – If you only have a Camping Vehicle Pass – you must park on your campsite.
 If you have an Overflow Parking Pass, you may park in the East or North Lot (depending on ground conditions).
 Some campgrounds have limited Overnight Parking available – watch for signs “Permit Parking Only.”
 If you park in any other area, you will be towed.

 - BOUNDARIES – Please stay within your marked boundaries.
 Typically, the flags are placed in the middle of your sites.
-If you need more space, consider buying an Overflow Parking Pass for $20 for your vehicle.
+If you need more space, you can buy an Overflow Parking Pass for $20 for your vehicle.
 If you need to purchase another site, you may need to move to a different location.

 Things You Should Know

-- Main Gate is open Thursday – Saturday 8:00 am to 11:00 pm.
-Please plan to arrive during open hours.
-Campers are not allowed to set up after 11:00 pm out of respect for neighbors.
-Camping check-out is no later than 10:00 pm on Sunday, July 13th.
+- Campers are not allowed to set up after 11:00 pm out of respect for neighbors.
+Camping check-out is no later than 5:00 pm on Sunday, July 9th.

 - Campsite Overflow Parking Passes allow you to park a vehicle on grounds if you don’t want to park on your campsite.
 You can purchase this pass online or at the Ticket Tent for $20.
 The pass allows you to go to your campsite to unload.
 Once your vehicle is unloaded, park your vehicle in one of the overflow locations.
 Please watch for signs indicating the appropriate parking areas.
 PLEASE WRITE YOUR CELL NUMBER ON YOUR OVERFLOW PASS.